Help

 CPU Information

-Displays detailed information about the CPU and GPU such as CPU and GPU models, CPU core number, CPU and BUS frequency, cache sizes, etc.
+Displays detailed information about the CPU and GPU, such as CPU and GPU models, number of CPU cores, CPU and BUS frequency, cache sizes, etc.

 Hardware Features